5gon12eder/msc-graphstudy/README.md

  - `maintainer-everything` -- builds all of the above targets except `httpd`

 The `deploy` target will take a *very long* time to build (probably several days).
 The `eval` target will take a long time, too (probably several hours).
 Building the `eval` target will run the experiments again each time.
+If the default setting makes you nervous whether the job is actually making any progress at all, you might want to increase the verbosity by setting the environment variable `MSC_LOG_LEVEL` to `INFO` (the default is `NOTICE`).

 Before you go ahead building the `deploy` and `eval` targets, you might want to read the section about driver configuration first.